Mets blockbuster trade puts two teams in prime position for Jeff McNeil

-The outlook for Jeff McNeil's tenure with the New York Mets grew significantly more defined when the club traded for Marcus Semien.
-Second base appears secured, Brett Baty remains a possibility, and McNeil’s path to everyday work has been reduced to a few versatile players.
-Consequently, competing organizations have started to show interest.
+Jeff McNeil’s future with the New York Mets became a lot clearer the moment the club traded for Marcus Semien.
+Second base is locked down, Brett Baty is still in the picture, and McNeil’s path to everyday work has narrowed to a handful of utility reps.
+That’s why rival clubs have begun to circle.

 The New York Post named the Seattle Mariners and the Pittsburgh Pirates as the most interesting possible landing spots for the 33-year-old.